WebOrigami/projector/README.md

 When you are editing a file that eventually renders as HTML, the framed page needs to know where to obtain any stylesheets, scripts, or other resources referenced with absolute paths like `/assets/styles.css`.

-Projector uses a heuristic to find the default site for a project.
+Projector currently uses a heuristic to find the default site for a project.

 If the project contains a package.json file with a `start` script, Projector searches that script command for the first path that includes a `.ori` file.
 If the script follows the [standard incantation to start a server](https://weborigami.org/cli/incantations#starting-an-origami-server-with-debugging), then the project’s default site will be the same as the one you normally start with `npm run start`.